RicoRF/C-Calculator/README.md

    - Supports addition, subtraction, multiplication, and division.

 2. **Error Handling**:
-   - Validates user input to prevent invalid operations such as division by zero.
+   - Validates user input to prevent invalid operations, such as division by zero.
    - Displays user-friendly error messages for invalid operations or inputs.

 3. **User-Friendly Interface**: